| Danae Brissonnet, on scaffolding, upper left |

 to the blistering sun.

-Hilda Palafax, Poni - almost finished her mural |
+| Hilda Palafax, Poni - almost finished |

 There are four visiting artists taking

 part in the Pangeaseed Sea Walls project happening this month on Isla Mujeres.
-Unfortunately we never did connect with the other two artists - Tysa and Senkoe who painted the mural on the waste transfer building, and the new mural on the tourist information building.
+Unfortunately, we never did connect with the other two artists - Tysa and Senkoe, who painted the mural on the waste transfer building, and the new mural on the tourist information building.
 Some of you may remember the fourteen

 spectacular murals from the original Pangeaseed project in 2014.